iOS In-App Purchase Overview: Our Hands-On Experience

-The first one relies on user’s device and Apple’s infrastructure (for sake of simplicity, the image pictures it as AppStore).
-The second one has one more element — a server, that can be owned by developers or rented from third-party company.
+The first one relies on the user’s device and Apple’s infrastructure (for sake of simplicity, the image pictures it as AppStore).
+The second one has one more element — a server, that can be owned by developers or rented from a third-party company.

 What are the pros of the second approach?

 - Flexibility.
-We can change the list of products and services on server without changing the app in AppStore.
+We can change the list of products and services on a server without changing the app in AppStore.